Wrestle Kingdom 8: Reception

 Dave Meltzer of the Wrestling Observer Newsletter wrote that "by most normal standards, the show was very good", but felt that it did not match the previous year's show, which he called "among the greatest wrestling events of all-time".
 He praised the final four matches, giving both of the main events four and a quarter stars out of five, while calling the first half "not good" and the tag team match involving the Gracies "kind of an atrocity".
 In his review of the show, James Caldwell of Pro Wrestling Torch wrote that "[t]he big matches delivered, the undercard was hit-or-miss, and the event production was top-notch".

 Aftermath

 Tetsuya Naito used the snub he suffered at Wrestle Kingdom 8 to turn heel and form the Los Ingobernables de Japón stable.
 When he finally won the IWGP Heavyweight Championship from Okada in April 2016 at Invasion Attack, Naito had managed to turn his career around and was now fully embraced by the NJPW fans.
 There was another rematch between the two at Wrestle Kingdom 12 on January 4, 2018, with the same result as Okada retained against Naito.
 2 years later, in the main event of night 2 of Wrestle Kingdom 14, IWGP Intercontinental Champion Naito defeated IWGP Heavyweight Champion Okada in a Double Gold Dash match for both of the championships.

+On the following months after his defeat to Hiroshi Tanahashi, Shinsuke Nakamura would go on to win that year's New Japan Cup and challenge Tanahashi for a rematch in Invasion Attack 2014 and would win the intercontinental title again.